Geometry Aware Meta-Learning Neural Network for Joint Phase and Precoder Optimization in RIS: Introduction

 Although the neural network approaches have their merits, they do not exploit the inherent geometry of the optimization problem, namely, the underlying complex circle manifold corresponding to the phase shift constraint and the sphere manifold corresponding to the precoder power constraint.
 There are some non neural network based conventional methods which exploit complex circle manifold\cite{yu2019miso,li2020weighted,guo2020weighted}, however, they do not exploit the sphere manifold.
 A recent work (not neural network based) exploits both manifolds\cite{perovic2021achievable}.
 However, the corresponding precoder projection is highly computation intensive.

 In this paper, we design a complex-valued geometry aware meta-learning neural network where, (a) the weights are updated according to the Riemannian ADAM manifold optimizer, (b) both the complex circle geometry and the spherical geometry of the RIS phase shifts and the precoder entries respectively are leveraged, (c) we propose a complex-valued neural network since the complex circle manifold incorporation requires a complex space and (d) a recent Euler equation based update proposed in machine learning literature\cite{zhang2019towards} is exploited for the precoder network design.
-Using the above complex-valued geometry aware neural network, we show significantly faster convergence and higher weighted sum rate against the state-of-the-art algorithm\cite{zhu2024robust} for a multi-user multiple input single output (MU-MISO) system aided by an RIS.
+Using the above complex-valued geometry aware neural network, we show significantly faster convergence and higher weighted sum rate against the state-of-the-art neural-network based algorithm\cite{zhu2024robust} as well a state-of-the-art traditional alternating optimization (AO) approach \cite{li2020weighted} for a multi-user multiple input single output (MU-MISO) system aided by an RIS.
 We name our approach as geometry aware meta learning neural network (GAMN).